YogitaBeniwal/Solar-System-using-C-Graphics/README.md

-# Solar System using C Graphics
+# Solar System using C Graphics created in 2021

 This repository contains a C program to visualize the solar system using graphics in C. The program displays the orbits of the planets and their motion around the sun.